-In three seasons, the Sooners have also participated in an annual Shave for the Brave event.
-The team shaves their heads and raises money to fight childhood cancer that benefits the Vs. Cancer Foundation and the OU Children’s Hospital.
-Oklahoma baseball has combined to raise over $80,000 from 2014-2016.
+From 2014-16, the Sooners also participated in an annual Shave for the Brave event.
+The team shaves their heads and raises money to fight childhood cancer that benefits the Vs. Cancer Foundation and the OU Children's Hospital.
+Oklahoma baseball combined to raise over $80,000 during that time.

 Hughes and the Sooners also picked up series wins over Texas and Oklahoma State in 2016.
 It marked the first time since 2010 that Oklahoma won both series in the same season.

 The 2015 Sooners went 34-27 overall and finished third in the Big 12 with a 13-11 mark.
 Oklahoma boasted a program-best four All-Big 12 First Team selections, including Kolbey Carpenter who became the first Sooner to win the conference's batting title since 2001.
 As a team, Oklahoma hit .282, which was second in the league for the second year in a row.

 At the 2015 Major League Baseball First-Year Player Draft, the University of Oklahoma was called more than any other school in the nation.
 Overall, 11 Sooners were drafted, including catcher Anthony Hermelyn (fourth round) and pitcher Jacob Evans (sixth round) on day one.
 Nine of the 11 plays had been undrafted before attending OU.